francis-chris5/Chrostini-Initializers/README.md

   The shortcut to ChromeOS Downloads folder didn't work the first time, had to go to Files and right-click -> "open with terminal" before running the script even though the address is correct.

-  Still had to manually confirm the messages on xampp install, they are from installer not bash, so I could not pass in confirmations in initial script (still type y three times easier than doing a full type of this set up in bash)
+  Still had to manually confirm the messages on xampp install, they are from installer not bash, so I could not pass in confirmations in initial script (typing 'y' three times easier than doing a full type of this set up in bash)